Back Row: Writer Stuart Page, producer Jo Werner

 Actors, Writers, Directors and Producers gathered in 6 capital cities yesterday to launch a “Make It Australian” campaign in a bid to keep Australian stories on screen.

 Members of the Australian Directors’ Guild, Australian Writers’Guild, Media, Entertainment & Arts Alliance and Screen Producers Australia met at gatherings in Sydney, Melbourne, Brisbane, Adelaide, Perth and Hobart.

-They included such faces as Gillian Armstrong, Marta Dusseldorp, Tina Bursill, Ian Meadows, Debra Lawrance, Sarah Snook, John Edwards, Shareena Clanton, Joanne Werner, Ana Kokkinos, Scott Hicks, Simon Burke and more.
+They included such faces as Gillian Armstrong, Marta Dusseldorp, Tina Bursill, Ian Meadows, Debra Lawrance, Sarah Snook, John Edwards, Shareena Clanton, Joanna Werner, Ana Kokkinos, Scott Hicks, Simon Burke and more.

 The campaign follows Free to Air commercial networks seeking to drop Children’s Television production, as well as the rise of streaming platforms without any Australian quotas.

 Nadine Garner addressed a huge gathering at ACMI in Melbourne.